 - loop.c Shared logic for all programs.
-Functions you may use, but do not need to modify. - print.c Replacement for printf() given that stdout is for Ethernet frames and MUST NOT be used for program output. - crc.c Internet checksum.
+Functions you may use, but do not need to modify. - - crc.c Internet checksum.
 Feel free to use. - glab.h Packet format for the interaction with the network-driver.

 You do NOT have to modify this code, but it may be useful to understand it.
 You MUST re-implement this logic if your project is in languages other than C.